 Tristan Tzara, in his Dadaist Manifesto of 1918, argued that Dadaists were out to “assassinate beauty”.
 But why would anyone want to assassinate beauty?

-In the previous post I discussed, with reference to Plato’s Symposium, Roger Scruton’s account of this desire to assassinate beauty in his book Beauty (Oxford, 2009).
+In the previous post in this series (go here) I discussed, with reference to Plato’s Symposium, Roger Scruton’s account of this desire to assassinate beauty in his book Beauty (Oxford, 2009).
 We saw that beauty is in a position to offend us in at least two ways: (1) it can make us realize that there are, indeed, levels of real distinction be found in the world: some things are more interesting, admirable, compelling, and unique than others—and this doesn’t always sit well with our democratic attitude; (2) beauty imposes an intolerable burden on us by imposing ideals which can show, by way of comparison, just how miserable our lives are.
 In this sense, beauty can be an affliction.
 And it is precisely this affliction which leads so many into a what Scruton calls a “flight from beauty”, that is, a flight from ideals, which, rather than live up to ideals and face judgment in the face of them, desecrates ideals so there is nothing to live up to.
 Hence the cult of ugliness, death, and nihilism to be found in art and modern culture in general (see 183-184 and chapter 8).

 What I want to do here is offer a different view from Georges Bataille.
 In his 1957 book Erotism: Death and Sensuality (City Lights Publishing, 1986), Bataille is interested in erotic love or eroticism and its relation to death.
 He begins the book with a fascinating sentence: “Eroticism, it may be said, is assenting to life up to the point of death.”
 (11).
 What does this mean?
 Well, as living beings we experience discontinuity insofar as we are individuals who are individuated from other things: “Beings which reproduce themselves are distinct from each other, just as they are distinct from their parents.
 Each being is distinct from all others.
 His birth, his death, the events of his life may have interest for others, but he alone is directly concerned in them.
 He is born alone.
 He dies alone.
 Between one being and another, there is a gulf, a discontinuity” (12).
 But this is not the whole truth of the matter.
 For although we don’t see how this gulf of discontinuity can be overcome, we nonetheless feel a deep need to overcome it.
 Indeed, this gulf can create a “dizziness” (13) that can “hypnotize” (13) us into pursuing some “licentious image” (11) or experience of death.
 Why death?
 Because death, existentially understood for humans, is continuity.
 Consider this passage: